 Address: East Glacier MT

 Two Medicine Entrance gives you access to trails and campgrounds in the South Eastern Side of Glacier NP near the Two Medicine Lakes.
+You’ll need a timed vehicle entry for certain dates for Two Medicine.

 To get there: From East Glacier Park, MT head North on Route 49 for about 3.5 miles.
 You’ll see the road split, stay to the left onto 2 Medicine Road.
 The entrance station will be about 4 miles down the road.